 The worst possible scenario can be eliminated entirely if oil and grease are disposed of properly.
 Here are three ways to properly dispose of oil used in households.

 Throwing oil into the trash can is probably the most convenient method of them all.
 After cooking, someone only has to wait for the oil to cool.
 Then, pour the oil into a secure, disposable container that will not leak and toss it into the trash.
+Additionally, freezing the oil before tossing it out is a great way to dispose of oil without causing a mess.

 Reusing oil is perfect for small households which use oil a lot and can save a lot of money for both the breadwinners and the sewage company.
 Simply wait for the oil to cool and then remove any debris or pieces of food from the oil.
 Strain the oil using a strainer to remove any other unwanted particles.
 When finished, just pour it back into its original container and store it as before.